gauresh10/Automatic_Tracking_and_targeting/README.md

  ![image](https://github.com/gauresh10/tracking_targeting/blob/master/images/gun.png)

-To build the actual turret frame we have used the VEX motors, gears, screws, and nuts.
-This piece has the pan motor and gears attached to it.
-The entire turret rides on the 84-tooth gear.
+To build the actual turret frame we have used the VEX motors, gears, screws, metal frame and nuts.
+This metal frame has the pan motor and gears attached to it.
+The entire turret rides on the 84-teeth gear.
-On top of the 84-tooth gear, build a simple U-shaped bracket out of the VEX metal.
-This is going to be the bracket that allows the gun to tilt up and down.
-On one of the sides of this U-bracket, attach the motor and 12-tooth and 84-tooth gear.
+On the top of 84-teeth gear a simple U-shaped bracket is build with the VEX metal.
+This structure forms the bracket that allows the gun to tilt up and down.
+On one side of this U-bracket a motor is attached with the help of 12-teeth and 84-teeth gear.
 By using a small gear to drive a larger gear, the turret can tilt very precisely and smoothly.
-Attach the airsoft gun to the 84 tooth tilt gear.
+Finally an airsoft gun is attached to the 84 teeth tilt gear.

-Interfacing Arduino and Processing
+Interfacing Arduino with Processing
 --------------------------------

  ![image](https://github.com/gauresh10/tracking_targeting/blob/master/images/flowchart1.png)